arsari/AnalyticsMobile/README.md

 mFirebaseAnalytics = FirebaseAnalytics.getInstance(this);
 ```

-#### Setup GTM

-Initially was considered the use of GTM as part of our implementation but it is not recommended because the limitation it provided and the requirement of download from the container and upload into the App root directory every latest live version that is published on the container.

 ### Tagging Implementation

 After you have created a FirebaseAnalytics instance, you can begin to log events with the `.logEvent()` method.
 The event `dataLayer` array-object or `Bundle` is send to GA4 using the statement `FirebaseAnalytics.logEvent(EVENT_NAME, EVENT_PARAMS_BUNDLE)`.